opwvhk/avro-schema-support/CONTRIBUTING.md

 * When renaming/deleting BNF clauses, remember to delete the folder `src/main/gen/opwvhk/intellij/avro_idl/psi`
 * Always regenerate the code after changing the grammar and/or lexer

-There are no automated tests as hooking into IntelliJ and the effects of navigating its API are by far the trickiest bit.
+There are not many automated tests as hooking into IntelliJ and the effects of navigating its API are by far the trickiest bit.
-The code doing stuff with the result is trivial.
+The code doing stuff with the result is mostly trivial.